kadiks/journal-jenaiccambre-com/README.md

 - Create error page
 - Create listing posts page with pagination
 - Update all previous post IDs template to include an ID
+- Add canonical link that always go to Kyeda for Tips, essay and quotes, but to jenaiccambre for Journal
+- EU cookie disclaimer
+- Display newsletter popup with a slick animate.css
+- Find a way to have every html lang attribute based on the post

 ## Changelog